turingschool/front-end-curriculum/lessons/module-4/pwa-intro-and-manifest.md

 Did you notice the splash screen?
 Does this PWA feel more like a native app?
 Why?

+### Auditing a PWA

+There is an app called [Lighthouse](https://developers.google.com/web/tools/lighthouse/) that is now integrated into the Chrome developer tools.
+It is a tool that can check your application to see if it abides by the recommendations that Google has set forth for progressive web apps.

+You can run an audit of a progressive web app by going in your developer tools, selecting the `Audits` tab, then select `Progressive Web App` from the Audits list.
+Click `Run Audits`, and you can see where the app meets/fails expectations for progressive web apps.

 ## Manifest File - Structure

-Progressive Web App (PWA) development usually begins with adding what is called an "app manifest".
+So you want to make a progressive web app.
+PWA development usually begins with adding what is called an "app manifest".

 The manifest file is a `json` file that contains an object with key-value pairs.